bhavishjan/bhavishjan/README.md

 I’m Bhavish and I love computers.
 Someday, I’ll showcase my cool projects here and maybe even some mistakes I’ve made along the way.

-- Currently learning the basics of **C++**, hoping to master it one day
+Currently learning the basics of **C++**, hoping to master it one day
-- I use **Git** and **GitHub** to save my work
-- I try my best not to break my laptop every other day
+I try my best not to break my laptop every other day
-- If something doesn’t work, assume it’s a **FEATURE**

 I’ll keep adding new stuff as I learn and improve.
-Check back later — who knows what I’ll create (or mess up) next!
+Check back later, who knows what I’ll create (or mess up) next time!

 ---